A greedy non-intrusive reduced order model for shallow water equations: RBF-POD reduced order model formulation

 where all the information about the temporal dynamics including the SUPG stabilization and other nonlinear terms are embedded in $\vec f(\bz,t)$.
 Introducing a first-order time discretization, the reduced solution at time level $n+1$ can be obtained by

 subject to the initial condition

 In general, the NPOD reduced model given by eq.~(\ref{eq:dynamic_system_reduced}) can be recast in a similar discrete dynamical system form that is based on a Galerkin projection framework.
-In the proposed POD-RBF NIROM framework, the time derivatives $f_j (j=1,\ldots,m)$ in eq.~(\ref{eq:POD-time-deriv}) are approximated using RBF interpolation.
-This approach is a generalization of the strategy adopted in \cite{XFPH2015}, where RBF interpolation was employed to approximate the evolution of the reduced solution using the direct iteration scheme $\bz^{n+1} = \widetilde{\vec f}(\bz^n) $. \begin{omitext} This new approach is a more natural way of approximating the evolution of the reduced solution for time-dependent problems, as the reduced coefficients are obtained by projection of the high-fidelity temporal snapshots onto the POD space. \end{omitext} The approach in eq.~(\ref{eq:POD-time-deriv}) allows us to isolate the error in the discrete approximation of the time derivative of the reduced solution from the overall error of the reduced order model.
-The numerical experiments in this paper have been obtained with a first-order time discretization, as shown in eq.~(\ref{eq:POD-time-deriv}), but the application of higher order discretization schemes would be straightforward.
+In the POD-RBF NIROM framework proposed here, the Galerkin projection step is avoided and the time derivatives $f_j (j=1,\ldots,m)$ in eq.~(\ref{eq:POD-time-deriv}) are approximated using RBF interpolation.
+This approach is a generalization of the strategy adopted in \cite{XFPH2015}, where RBF interpolation was employed to approximate the evolution of the projection coefficients using the direct iteration scheme $\bz^{n+1} = \widetilde{\vec f}(\bz^n) $.
+The approach in eq.~(\ref{eq:POD-time-deriv}) allows us to isolate the error in the discrete approximation of the time derivative of the reduced solution from the overall error of the reduced order model.
+The numerical experiments in this paper have been obtained with a first-order time discretization, as shown in eq.~(\ref{eq:POD-time-deriv}), but the application of higher order discretization schemes would follow similarly.

 There are many kernels available in RBF literature which differ in terms of smoothness.
-In the context of the shallow water applications, kernels with limited regularity may be preferable, and this motivates the choice of the strictly positive definite Mat\'{e}rn $C^0$ kernel, given by $\phi(r) = e^{-cr}.$ The constant $c$ is referred to as the shape parameter of the corresponding RBF and can affect the accuracy of the fit.
+In the context of the shallow water applications, kernels with limited regularity may be preferable, and this motivates the choice of the strictly positive definite Mat\'{e}rn $C^0$ kernel, given by $\phi(r) = e^{-cr}$, where $r$ denotes the Euclidean distance.
+The constant $c$ is referred to as the shape factor of the corresponding RBF and can affect the accuracy of the fit.
 For further details about its tuning, we refer the reader to \cite{F2007}.

 Let $F_j$ denote a RBF interpolant approximating the time derivative function $f_j$ for a single POD coefficient $z_j^{n+1}$ at time level $(n+1)$, defined by a linear combination of $N_i$ instances of a radial basis function $\phi$.
 Then it assumes the form,